 Valley National Bank served the Valley from its founding in 1900 through 1992.
 During this time, the Bank's distinctive logo was a common sight throughout the Valley.
 Its branches often had an iconic architectural design.

-Located at the corner of Apache and Rural and was constructed in 1962 by local architects Weaver & Drover.
-Many people remember this particular location for the unique design of the building's roof: a gold geodesic dome that was designed by R. Buckminster Fuller.
-This design by the Valley National Bank was a response to changing architectural trends in the Phoenix Metro Area.
+Located at the corner of Apache and Rural, the Tempe branch was constructed in 1962 by local architects Weaver & Drover.
+Many people remember this particular location for the unique design of the building's roof: a gold geodesic dome that R. Buckminster Fuller designed.
+This unique design choice by the Valley National Bank was a response to the changing architectural trends in the Phoenix Metro Area.

 The Bank sought to adopt a retail image centered on consumer services.
 The location on Apache Boulevard also adopted many new strategies to become a successful bank.
 The progression of automobile culture in the mid-20th century set the path for some of these strategies used by the Valley National Bank.
 The Bank's location was essential to its success; it allowed easy automobile access by being located on the corner of Apache Boulevard and Rural Road.
 This type of auto-friendly access right off the road was an uncommon feature in most urban banks at the time.
 Another innovation resulting from the expansive automotive culture of the mid-20th century was the introduction of television bank tellers.
 Now, customers could quickly turn off the road and into the Bank's parking lot to complete their banking business - without leaving the car.